Child Custody Attorney in Bethlehem, PA

 - Each parent’s ability to care for the child’s needs

-Paternity will need to be established if not already done so.
-From there, custody arrangements for legal and physical custody and a parenting schedule will be determined just as they would for a divorced couple.
+Paternity will need to be established if it has not already been done so.
+From there, custody arrangements for both legal and physical custody, as well as a parenting schedule, will be determined, just as they would for a divorced couple.

 What Factors Can Impact Child Custody?